-Apart from the above, it is also known that solar energy is one of the cleanest sources of energy, and it's an extremely effective way of ensuring efficiency and sustainability.
-Solar panels don't use any water to generate electricity, they don't release harmful gases into the environment, and the source of their energy is in abundance.
+Apart from the above, solar energy is one of the cleanest sources of energy, it's an extremely effective way of ensuring efficiency and sustainability.
+Solar panels do not use any water to generate electricity, they don't release harmful gases into the environment, and the source of their energy is in abundance which is in line with the Company's strive for environment preservation.